Amiens: Twin towns – sister cities

 Amiens also has friendly relations with Mianyang in China and Amiens in Australia.

 Population and society

 Demography

 The inhabitants of Amiens are called the Amiénois and their blason populaire is Chés maqueux d'gueugues (the eaters of nuts).

 The population of Amiens has risen sharply since the mid-19th century: Its population doubled between 1850 and 1960, from 50,000 to 100,000 inhabitants, i.e. a gain of 50,000 people over this period of 110 years, and gaining about 30,000 others since (over 50 years only this time).

-Demographic evolution

-In 2017, the commune had 134,057 inhabitants.

 Age structure

 Amiens is distinguished by the youthfulness of its population.
-In 2017, more than 25% of the population of the city was less than 20 years old.
-The rate of people of an age over 60 years (19.3%) is also lower than the national rate (25.5%) and the departmental rate (25.4%).
-Like national and departmental allocations, the female population of the municipality is greater in number to the male population, with a rate of 52.5%, whereas the national rate is 51.6%.
+Notably the age group 15-24 is much larger (21.2%) than the average of the Somme department (13.2%).

 Education

 Primary and secondary education

 Educational institutions of the city fall under the supervision of the Academy of Amiens which develops curriculum according to the Inspection académique la Somme.

 On 1 September 2010, 10,658 children were enrolled in the Amiens public schools: 4,341 in nursery school and 6,317 in elementary school.

 In 2011, the Amiens agglomeration included 46 nursery schools, six elementary schools and 54 primary schools including eleven private.
 It had nine public colleges and six private colleges.
 Amiens has 24 schools: